jackpal/jackpal.github.io/_posts/2025-12-27-Writing_a_llm_testing_framework_with_Gemini.md

          puzzle test results when they need to be regenerated.

 I constrained the design by requiring that:

   + The programs must be written in Python.
   + The test results must be stored in a SQLite3 database
   + The web server must use the Flask framework.
   + I provided a library with API functions to:
     + scrape puzzle descriptions
     + asking Gemini models to generate programs using the puzzle descriptions
     + run the generated programs to produce an answer
     + ask the AdventOfCode website to verify the answers.
 + I used the excellent [Advent of Code Data](https://pypi.org/project/advent-of-code-data/) package to scrape the puzzle descriptions and verify the answers.
 AOCD implements local caching of descriptions and answers, so I didn't have to implement that feature myself.

 The process of implementing the program proceeded iteratively:

 1. Write a detailed spec.
-2. Generate the code using [AI Studio](aistudio.google.com).
+2. Paste the spec into [AI Studio](aistudio.google.com).
 3. Paste the code into a Visual Studio Code project.
 4. Debug the code under the Visual Studio Code Python Debugger.
 5. Report errors and incorrect behavior to Gemini.